knpwrs/gulp-spawn-mocha/README.md

 [![Build Status](https://travis-ci.org/KenPowers/gulp-spawn-mocha.png?branch=master)](https://travis-ci.org/KenPowers/gulp-spawn-mocha)

-This is a plugin for [gulp][gulp] which runs [Mocha][mocha] tests in a child process.
-Each time tests are run a new child process is created meaning the test environment always starts clean and modules are never cached.
-This also means that if your tests crash then an `error` event is emitted rather than your whole `gulp` process crashing (good for watching).
+This is a plugin for [gulp][gulp] which runs [Mocha][mocha] tests in a separate process from the `gulp` process.
+Each time tests are run a new child process is created meaning the test environment always starts cleanly (i.e., globals are reset as are non- enumerable properties defined on native prototypes via `Object.defineProperty`.
+This also means that if your tests crash the node process (e.g., `process.exit(-1)`.) then an `error` event is emitted rather than your whole `gulp` process crashing (good for watching).
 It is simple enough to make gulp crash when necessary (e.g., for continuous integration) by throwing the error as outlined below.

 ## Usage